CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 Innovation related quotes and phrases as words are like magic:- "Leveraging already existing"

-"If (Blank) then (Bank) but if (Blank) then (Blank)" "Finding a way to bypass"
+"If (Blank) then (Bank) but if (Blank) then (Blank)"

+"Finding a way to bypass"

-"Taking any emotion out of failures, failures are part of the overall success" "Taking into account"
+"Taking any emotion out of failures, failures are part of the overall success"

+"Taking into account"

 "Taking into consideration"

 "Catering for"

 "Catering for the fact that"

 "Cause and effect"

 "Overall cause and effect"

 "Cause and effect tracing"

 "Overall outcome"

 "What are we not asking?"

 "What would we need in order to make it work?"

 "If the idea was already operational, what would all the parts, math, hardware, software etc needed?"

-"0-days in all areas of society, not just cyber.
+"There are 0-days in all areas of society, not just cyber.
 Red teaming is for all areas of society, not just cyber."

 "If money and access wasn't an issue, then would it be possible?"

 "If yes, then yes/no but if yes/no then yes/no but if yes/no then yes/no..."

 "Logically speaking, in scenario A."

+"Theoretically speaking, in scenario A."

 "If they react this way, it could indicate."

 "If there is a blockage in flow of information based upon a simple question/inquiry..."

 "Theoretically speaking it could work if.."

 "All we need to make it work is..."

 "What do I need to maximize this with available xyz in order to be at the forefront?"